spheromak/spheromak.github.com/source/_posts/2011-12-10-octopressed.markdown

 categories:  blog github jekyll markdown octopress
 ---

- Posterous just doesn't support markdown very well, and every time I felt like writing a blog entry I would gt frustrated.
+ Posterous just doesn't support markdown very well, and every time I felt like writing a blog entry I would get frustrated.
 So after a couple people have expressed their pleasure with tools like [jekyll](http://jekyllrb.com/) using github pages.
 I decided to give it a go.

 I love this setup.
 I tried jumping in with [octopress](http://octopress.org/) without the rtfm.
 Having never setup github pages before i mucked up by creating a project site vs a user site, but once I fixed that (by creating a spheromak.github.com repo) everything clicked in.